-4.substantial information about construction of TSF to be gathered which may enable other
+4.substantial information about construction of TSF to be gathered which may enable other attacks

-Application note: The term "software" in item 4 of FMT_LIM.1.1 and FMT_LIM.2.1 refers to both IC Dedicated and IC Embedded Software.
+Application note: The term "software" in item 4 of FMT LIM.1.1 and FMT LIM.2.1 refers to both IC Dedicated and IC Embedded Software.

-The TOE shall meet the requirement "Management of TSF data (FMT_MTD.1)" as specified below (Common Criteria Part 2).
+The TOE shall meet the requirement "Management of TSF data (FMT MTD.1)" as specified below (Common Criteria Part 2).
 The iterations address different management functions and different TSF data.

-FMT_MTD.1/INI_ENA Management of TSF data - Writing of Initialization Data and Prepersonalization Data
+FMT_MTD.1/INI_ENA Management of TSF data - Writing of Initialization Data and Prepersonalization Data to the Manufacturer.
+INI ENA

-Dependencies: FMT SMF.1 Specification of management functions: fulfilled by FMT SMF.1
+Dependencies: FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1

-FMT_MTD.1.1/ The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data
+The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data FMT_MTD.1.1/